JuliaS96/WorkOutApp/README.md

 - As a user, I want to be able to see the number of completed workouts and reps
 - As a user, I want to be able to see all the workouts available to me
 - As a user, I want to be able to see all the exercises available to me
+- As a user, I want to be able to save my workouts, exercises and personal stats to a file
+- As a user, I want to be able to retrieve my workouts, exercises and personal stats from a file